ybeaz/earthquake-zen-garden/README.md

 # Technical details
 * Solution is based on React
-* The app has 3 main views and obtains data async with fetch
+* The app has 3 main views and obtains data async with fetch from data.json mock file
-* Used only functional components and React hooks
+* Only functional components are used together with React hooks
+* React Router is chosen for navigation
 * Redux store is not used.
-Justification: there is not necessity or requirements
+Justification: there is no necessity or requirements
 * Clicking the logo in the header from any view will return to this view
 * Clicking on one of the items in the list should take the user to the Detail View
 * Clicking the welcome message in the header should take the user to the Profile View